softchris/azure-book/deployment/deploy-a-container.md

 There are a ton of ways to create a container, if you are interested in other ways, have a look at this link [az container create](https://docs.microsoft.com/en-us/cli/azure/container?view=azure-cli-latest#az-container-create)

+If it takes a while to deploy you can check status meanwhile, with this command:

+> az container show --resource-group chrisresourceGroup --name chris-app --query instanceView.state

 After a very long JSON response back, look for `provisioningState: Succeded`, if you have that you are good.

+Let's have a look at our container with the following command:

+> az container show --resource-group chrisresourceGroup --name chris-app --query ipAddress.fqdn

+We can see the logs from the app by running:

+> az container logs --resource-group chrisresourceGroup --name chris-app

+_This will tell us running on port 80_